Useful advice about going to court when you are the victim

 The Crown Prosecutor will ask you questions about what happened.
-The Defence Lawyer will cross-examine you on your statement and the evidence you have just given.
-Remember, if you make a mistake when you are being cross-examined or wish to clarify what you've said, don't worry as the Crown Prosecutor gets to ask you questions again after you've been cross-examined.
-This may provide an opportunity of clarifying or amending the mistake if the Crown Prosecutor thinks it is important to do so.
+The Defence Lawyer will cross-examine you on your statement and your evidence given.
+Remember, if you make a mistake when you are being cross-examined or wish to clarify what you've said, don't worry.
+The Crown Prosecutor questions you again after you've been cross-examined.
+This is an opportunity to clarify or fix the mistake if the Crown Prosecutor thinks it’s important.
 The Judge or Magistrate may also ask you questions about your evidence.
 Judges sit in the District Court and Supreme Courts and are addressed as 'Your Honour'.
 Magistrates sit in the Local Court and are also addressed as 'Your Honour'.

 Consider each question before you answer.
 Don't rush.
-If you do not understand a question, please say so and ask for it to be repeated.
+If you don’t understand a question, say so and ask for it to be repeated.
 Take your time so you can give a complete answer.
 If you are not sure about an answer, say so.
 Speak clearly.
-Keep yourself focused and your answers short and to the point.
+Keep focused.
+Keep your answers short and to the point.

 For support when going through the court process in NSW contact Victims and Witnesses of Crimes Support (VWCCS) through their website at www.vwccs.org.au.